SirusDoma/Mozart.Encore/README.md

 - `db:migrate`: Execute database migration within the configured database.
 - `user:register`: Register a new user.
 - `user:authorize`: Authorize user credential.
-Display encoded auth parameters that can be used to launch the game.
+Display both decoded and encoded auth token that can be used to launch the game.
 - `ranking:upsert`: Generates or updates user rankings.
 This command is intended to be executed periodically using a scheduled cron job.

 Run the CLI with `--help` flag for more details.